guesswho1234/Rex/README.md

 Second, run your image: `docker run -p 8180:8180 shiny-docker-rex`.

+> [!WARNING]
+Currently, running the app with docker causes the app to not find the resources from the `www` folder.
+Yet to fix.

 ## Usage

 Once you got the application running, authenticate using `rex` as both login and password.